berarma/ffbtools/docs/README.md

 them.
 What's worse, there's not much people with the knowledge to debug and fix them.

-This project would like to address the problem by providing easy tools for creating reports and testing issues.
+This project aims to address the problem by providing easy tools for creating reports and testing issues.
 And at the same time help new developers understand what's going on under the hood.

 ## The tools